SUMMER BLOCKS AWAY: 2025 INFORMATION

 Global Education always recommends that students apply as early in the application window as possible.
 Many programs use rolling admissions and can potentially close before the January window closure.
 It is always best to speak with the faculty leader(s) about your interest, and to apply as early in the window as you are able to give yourself the best opportunity to join a given program.

-APPLICATION & FINANCIAL AID: Apply on the Global Education SUMMIT site between November 30 and January 22 for full aid consideration.
+APPLICATION & FINANCIAL AID: Apply on the Global Education SUMMIT site between November 21 and January 15 for full aid consideration.
 While some programs may accept late applicants, many may fill their rosters and waitlists from the initial pool and late applicants risk not be approved for the program or for aid.
-Students who apply during the primary application window will be reviewed for aid eligibility and will be notified of their aid status prior to the March 15 withdrawal deadline.
+Students who apply during the primary application window will be reviewed for aid eligibility and will be notified of their aid status prior to the March 1st withdrawal deadline.
 Aid awards can range from 20% to 90% of the anticipated program cost, which includes the program fee and anticipated airfare charges.
-For the 2-block Spain program, aid can also apply to the 2nd block of tuition billed for the program.
+For the 2-block Spain program, aid can also apply to the 2nd block of tuition billed for the program if students have 2 aid awards to be applied to this 2-block program.

 Global Education always recommends that students apply as early in the application window as possible.
 Many programs use rolling admissions and can potentially close before the January window closure.
 It is always best to speak with the faculty leader(s) about your interest, and to apply as early in the window as you are able to give yourself the best opportunity to join a given program.